 Leave your car or motorbike at home, and you can have full access to your room from 2pm with no early check-in supplement.
 If you've travelled to Chichester by public transport you are also welcome to drop your luggage at Richmond House at any time from 11am so you can explore the city with both hands!

 We've created a second off-street parking space for guests who choose to travel to Richmond House by car, but know they won't be using their vehicle whilst in Chichester.
 By parking at the back of the carport, your car won't be accessible whilst another vehicle is parked in front of it, but we make all the arrangements with the other driver in order for you to get away when you need to.

 Water Aid :

 The industry standard for accommodation providers is to change all towels and bedlinen avery three days, but if you're staying for four or five days and choose to keep your linen throughout, we'll donate £5 to Water Aid.
-Since introducing this initiative in April 2013, our guests' choices have enabled WaterAid to provide two set of tools needed to build a well.
+Since introducing this initiative in April 2013, our guests' choices have enabled WaterAid to provide three set of tools needed to build a well.
 Small choices, big impact.